psrebniak/backbone-simple-directive/README.md

 * `data-visible` - on model change, set element visibility
 * `data-content` - on model change, set element content
 * `data-change` - two way binding - update view when model changed, update model when view changed
 * `data-class` - toggle class when model change.
 Param should be valid JSON with flatten object, where key is class and value is model value to listen on.
+* `data-ui` - set element in view as `this.$ui[attributeValue]`

 ## Install